Mattiny/yamms/README.md

 - **Unproportional random scale**: The object to be spawned is scaled proportionally with different scale factors for each axis.
 This doesn't keep the object's proportion.
 	- **Max unproportional scale**: The maximum scale factor for each axis.
  	- **Min unproportional scale**: The minimum scale factor for each axis.

+#### PMDropOnCollider
+PMDropOnCollider - PlacementMode drop on collider - distributes the MultiMeshInstances dropped onto an object with a collision shape.
+First (like PMFlat) the MuliMesh position is the plane set up by the MultiScatter polygon.
+Then a raycast into the specified direction (up or down) takes place to determine the position on the y-axis.
+Once the raycast hits an object identified by it's collision mask, it places the object at that position.

+Therefore: For direction "Down", the MultiScatter polygon area mus be located above the collision object.
+For the direction "Up", the MultiScatter polygon must be located underneath the collision object.
+- **Collision Mask**: specifies the collision mask onto which the MultiMesh instances shall be dropped.
+- **Placement Direction**: From the MultiScatter's polygon plane: Up or down.
+- **Normal Influence**: Set up how strong the surface orientation of the collision object affects the orientation of the spawned MultiMesh instance.
+0 = no influence at all, 1 = exact orientation of the surface.
+- **Exclude**: List of MultiScatterExcludes which apply to the parent MultiScatterItem.
+If left empty, automatically all MultiScatterExclude attached to the MultiScatter apply.
+- **Density Map**: Assign a black&white image as density map for instance distribution.
+White = 100% distribution, Black = 0% distribution.
+If left empty it uses 100% distribution for the whole area.
+Scale, rotate and position the PMDropOnCollider instance in order to position the density map.
+The density map is only shown in the editor mode, not when the game is running.
+To remove the density from the editor view, hide it in the editor.
+- **Random scale type**: Selects the type random scale for the spawned objects
+	- **None**: Random scale is deactivated
+ 	- **Proportional**: Uses proportional random scale.
+  	- **Unproportional**: Uses unproportional scale.
+- **Proportional random scale**: The object to be spawned is scaled proportionally with the same value on each axis so that the object's proportion remain intact.
+	- **Max Random scale**: The maximum scale factor.
+ 	- **Min Random scale**: The minimum scale factor.
+  	- **Scale curve**: Set up a curve to adjust the scale factor distribution.
+- **Unproportional random scale**: The object to be spawned is scaled proportionally with different scale factors for each axis.
+This doesn't keep the object's proportion.
+	- **Max unproportional scale**: The maximum scale factor for each axis.
+ 	- **Min unproportional scale**: The minimum scale factor for each axis.

 ### MultiScatterExclude
 The MultiScatterExclude defines a sub area which is left empty without any mesh generated in it.
 It is expected to be